U.S. Route 15 in Maryland: Recent and future projects

-MDSHA replaced Motter Avenue's bridge over US 15 because the concrete deck of the old bridge was deteriorating and the four-lane width of the bridge was insufficient for the traffic it carried.
+MDOT SHA replaced Motter Avenue's bridge over US 15 because the concrete deck of the old bridge was deteriorating and the four-lane width of the bridge was insufficient for the traffic it carried.
 The new bridge has four through traffic lanes, bike lanes, and continuous left turn lanes.
 The replacement bridge is long enough to accommodate future widening of US 15.
-Construction began in spring 2012 and was completed in the Spring of 2015.
+Construction began in early 2012 and was completed in early 2015.
 The new bridge was built in two sections: one half of the bridge was constructed immediately to the north of the old bridge, then traffic was moved to the half-bridge and the old bridge removed, and the other half of the new bridge was constructed in place of the removed bridge.

-In 2011, MDSHA completed a study to examine constructing an interchange at Monocacy Boulevard on the north side of Frederick to replace the present directional crossover intersection.
+In 2011, MDOT SHA completed a study to examine constructing an interchange at Monocacy Boulevard on the north side of Frederick to replace the present directional crossover intersection.
 Design work then occurred on a diamond interchange with the municipal highway, which serves as a circumferential arterial in the northeastern part of the city.
 Monocacy Boulevard was extended west to north–south Thomas Johnson Drive and meet the eastern end of Christophers Crossing, which is a circumferential boulevard throughout northwestern Frederick.
 As part of this project, US 15's intersection with Hayward Road was removed, resulting in the northern end of US 15's freeway section being extended from MD 26 to Tuscarora Creek.
 The interchange with Monocacy Boulevard/Christophers Crossing was completed in 2018.
 In 2015, an interchange opened at Jefferson Technology Parkway.